-In this ScalaHosting review, I will walk you through every finding so you can decide whether it is the right fit for your needs.
+In this ScalaHosting review, I will walk you through every finding so you can decide if this is the right fit for your needs.

 To evaluate ScalaHosting, I applied our hosting review methodology, a structured framework used consistently across all reviews to keep scores grounded in real testing rather than marketing claims.